Mayor of Rhondda Cynon Taf, Rhys Lewis, awarding the Communities First Team with their Solution Focused Life Coach Training Certificates.

 This will be achieved through a targeted local community engagement approach to support early intervention and prevention for those identified as being most at risk and in need of support.
 In line with an asset based approach to community development and the Social Services & Wellbeing Act, Communities First Engagement Workers will work with individuals, listen to their aims for the future and support them to achieve their outcomes.
 This will include providing one to one mentoring support for someone as they visit an existing local specialist service in the community for the first time supporting them to ‘step-up’ or “step-down” from a service as they move towards reaching their goal or assisting them to reconnect with their community, family and develop their self confidence through local engagement activities” (Communities First Plan 2016-2017)

-Research tells us, notably that of Professor Ellen Langer of Harvard University, that the “tell and explain”, “warn and cajole” approach does not work for the majority of individuals.
+Research tells us, notably that of Professor Ellen Langer of Harvard University and proponents of system theory such as Russell Ackoff and Peter Chekland, indicates that the “tell and explain”, “warn and cajole” approach does not work for the majority of individuals.
 Whether its self-care or resolving difficulties.
-What is more effective is working with the unique resources and strategies of the individual and how they live their lives because only the individual knows what works for them, what doesn’t work for them, what attracts them, what repels them and only the individual knows what the required change would look like in real and practical ways.
+What is more effective is working with the unique resources and strategies of the individual and how they live their lives because only the individual knows what works for them, what doesn’t work for them, what attracts them, what repels them.
+Only the individual knows what the required change would look like in real and practical ways.

-Often, change has its beginning in the smallest of steps: in conversations about “tomorrow” rather than “yesterday” and questions about what small action would tell them that they were moving forward: “I would know I was getting stronger if I didn’t ask my mum to pick the kids up from school but got them myself“.
+Often, change has its beginning in the smallest of steps: in conversations about “tomorrow” rather than “yesterday” and questions about what small actions would tell them that they were moving forward, e.g. “I would know I was getting stronger if I didn’t ask my mum to pick the kids up from school but got them myself“.

 At the close of the Solution Focused Life Coach Training, Nicola Lewis, the Communities First Co-ordinator said: